students in a classroom at their desks

 Specialized Minors in Communication Studies

-In addition to the minor in Communication Studies, the Department is also the home for three interdisciplinary minors: Leadership Studies, Political Communication, and Health Communication.
+In addition to the minor in Communication Studies, the Department is also the home for four interdisciplinary minors: Leadership Studies, Political Communication, Health Communication, and Science Communication.

 Using a unique blend of theory, research, and application, the minor in Health Communication provides students the essential skills to enhance communication among physicians, nurses, health specialists, health technicians, and patients.